21 Aug 2019

 We are delighted to announce a funding boost of almost £2 million towards our helipad base at The Royal London Hospital, helping our team of flying medics deliver their world-class care across London.

-The HELP Appeal, a charity dedicated to funding hospital and air ambulance helipads, has kindly donated £250,000 to our charity and Barts Health NHS Trust will receive £1.4million from the Department for Health and Social Care.
-This money will go towards much needed redevelopment of our helipad base, which is kindly provided to us by Barts Health NHS, and will help support our advanced trauma team.
+The HELP Appeal, a charity dedicated to funding hospital and air ambulance helipads, has kindly donated £250,000 to our charity and Barts Health NHS Trust will receive £1.4 million from the Department for Health and Social Care.
+This money will go towards a much-needed redevelopment of our helipad base, which is kindly provided to us by Barts Health NHS, and will help support our advanced trauma team.

 We launched our fundraising appeal ‘Saving Time Saving Lives’ at the start of 2019, marking our 30th anniversary campaign, of which HRH The Duke of Cambridge is a Patron.

 The Saving Time Saving Lives appeal aimed to raise at least £1 million to redevelop the crew’s helipad base to enable the medics to respond even faster, improve training and make sure crews have the facilities they need for their mental health and wellbeing.

 Robert Bertram, Chief Executive of the HELP Appeal, said: “After visiting London’s Air Ambulance’s helipad base, it was clear that improvements were urgently needed to provide far better and more suitable facilities for the doctors, paramedics and pilots who are involved in highly stressful situations on a daily basis.
 We are proud that we are able to help them create a state-of-the-art facility that will also enable crews to reach critically ill patients even more quickly, helping to save more lives.”